agmcfarland/FluPipeline/README.md

 ## Example set up

-Skeleton to run`FluPipeline` on a set of reads.
+Simple skeleton code to run`FluPipeline` on a set of reads.

 ```
 cd /path/to/FluPipeline